Speed, Kansas

 Speed is a city in Phillips County, Kansas, United States.
 As of the 2020 census, the population of the city was 37.

 History

-A post office was opened in Speed in 1895, and remained in operation until it was discontinued in 1964.
-The community was named for James Speed, United States Attorney General in the Lincoln administration.
+A post office was opened in Speed in 1895, and remained in operation until being discontinued in 1964.
+The community was named for James Speed, United States Attorney General during the Lincoln and Johnson administrations.

 In 2008, the Hot Wheels 40th Anniversary Cross-Country Road Trip held a special event in Speed.
 It was only one of six stops in the USA.